-Translators will find the most suitable translation for a term if they are given enough context.
+With enough context, translators will be able to find the most suitable translation for a term.
 Therefore, we recommend sending us additional reference material along with the translation assignment.
-This may consist of similar or previously translated texts about the subject at hand, or even images or videos to provide additional visualisation of your product or service.
-In addition, it helps a lot to explain highly specific terms in the text itself – not just for our language professionals, but also for your target audience.
+This may consist of similar or previously translated texts about the same subject, or even images or videos to provide additional visualisation of your product or service.
+In addition, explaining highly specific terms in the text itself is extremely helpful – not just for our language professionals, but also for your target audience.

 Of course, as a translation agency we play an important role in translating terminology correctly.
-To that end we choose, as much as possible, translators who specialise in your field of business and will therefore be more familiar with the corresponding terminology.
+To that end we choose – as much as possible – translators who are specialised in your field of business and will therefore be more familiar with the corresponding terminology.